pacoesteban/Rarbg-torrentapi/README.md

 ## search

 Makes a call to the API in 'search' mode.
-It returns either a Rarbg::torrentapi::Error or an array of  Rarbg::torrentapi::Res.
+It returns either a Rarbg::torrentapi::Error or an array of [Rarbg::torrentapi::Res](https://metacpan.org/pod/Rarbg::torrentapi::Res).

 ## list

 Makes a call to the API in 'list' mode.
-It returns either a Rarbg::torrentapi::Error or an array of  Rarbg::torrentapi::Res.
+It returns either a Rarbg::torrentapi::Error or an array of [lt](https://metacpan.org/pod/lt)Rarbg::torrentapi::Res[gt](https://metacpan.org/pod/gt).

 # AUTHOR